-This continuing education program is sponsored at no charge by Yellowbrick Foundation and The Menninger Clinic.
+This continuing education program is sponsored by Yellowbrick Foundation and The Chicago Institute for Psychoanalysis.
 Yellowbrick Foundation will host the event.
 Registration is required.
+Registration Fee: $125.00.

 The participant will: